Program

 Thang Hoang, Virginia Tech

-KGDist: A Prompt-Based Distillation Attack against LMs Augmented with Knowledge Graphs
+KGDist: A Prompt-Based Distillation Attack against LMs Augmented with Knowledge Graphs [PDF]

 Hualong Ma, SKLOIS, Institute of Information Engineering, Chinese Academy of Sciences, China